cloudfoundry-attic/lattice-release/docs/ltc.html.md

 `ltc visualize` displays the *distribution* of application instances across the targetted Lattice deployment.
 Each running application is rendered as a green dot.
 Starting applications are rendered as yellow dots.

+## Is Lattice Working?

+### `ltc test`

+`ltc test` runs a minimal integration suite to ensure that a Lattice deploy is functioning correctly.

+### `ltc debug-logs`

+`ltc debug-logs` streams back logs from some of Lattice's key components.
+This is useful for debugging situations where containers fail to get created/torn down.